Jacklu0831/UpSampler/README.md

 My investigation for this stage of the project can be simply put as:
 > If model A gets trained on images with a variety of contents (COCO) and model B gets trained with images in a specific domain of images (CelebA), how significant is the performance difference between A and B when evaluated on the images that model B was trained on?

 Therefore, I trained two models with the same configuration separately on the COCO dataset and the CelebA dataset for the same number of epochs, then used FID to evaluate my models.
 FID one of the most popular way to measure the performance of GAN and it compares the statistic of generated samples to real samples using the activations of an Inception-v3 network ([details](https://nealjean.com/ml/frechet-inception-distance/)).
 The actual math is not too bad as long as you know what matrix trace is.
 Since it is a "distance" measurement (multi-gaussian) between two images, **lower FID indicates better performance and vice versa**.
-Below is its formula.

-<image src="assets/FID.png"></image>
+<p align="center"><image src="assets/FID.png" width="60%" height="60%"></image></p>

 To measure the performance between bicubic upsampling (traditional method), model A, and model B on CelebA (the face images) test dataset (500 images), I first used the Pillow bicubic interpolation function and the two generators from both models to obtain three sets of super resolution images, then used the FID implementation **[from tsc2017](https://github.com/tsc2017/Frechet-Inception-Distance)** to measure their individual scores against the ground truth images to produce the bar graph below.

-<image src="assets/performance.jpg"></image>
+<p align="center"><image src="assets/performance.jpg" width="65%" height="65%"></image></p>

 The first thing to see here is that what a surprise, deep learning won against the traditional method.
 As could be seen among the [results](#Results), bicubic upsampling greatly smoothens the image by fitting the image with cubic splines, causing its output to be very blurry.
 Using a less model-based approach, the SRGAN networks let neurons in each layer learn the images and thus provide more flexibility when mapping the low resolution images to super resolution.